-When we’re assessing the relationship between two given tables, we’re trying to understand how many possible occurrences in one table could belong to an entity in another, and vice versa.
-Let’s use a users table and an orders table as an example.
-In this case, we want to know how many orders a given user has placed and how many possible users an order could belong to.
+When assessing the relationship between two given tables, you need to understand how many possible occurrences in one table could belong to an entity in another, and vice versa.
+For example, let’s use a users table and an orders table.
+In this case, you want to know how many orders a given user has placed and how many possible users an order could belong to.

-If you’re a little confused, don’t worry - we’ll break it down for you.
 Understanding relationships is vital to maintaining data integrity, as it impacts the accuracy of your calculated columns and dimensions.
-In this article, we’ll cover relationship types and how to evaluate the tables in your Data Warehouse.
+To learn more, see relationship types and how to evaluate the tables in your Data Warehouse.

 There are three types of relationships that can exist between two tables: